 The East Providence Emergency Management Agency (EMA), housed within the Planning Department, plans and prepares for natural and manmade disasters.
 The agency serves as the City's Floodplain Coordination Office, educates the public, coordinates evacuations and the opening of shelters, and provides meteorological support for the City.
 City EMA works closely with other local, state and federal agencies including the RI Department of Health, the RI Emergency Management Agency (RIEMA), and FEMA on emergency management initiatives.

-Local EMA Activity
+EMA News and Activity

 Red Cross Shelter: East Providence High School is the official Red Cross regional emergency shelter in a disaster.
 In times when a shelter is needed but demand will be limited, the Senior Center may be used.